wotakumoe/wotaku/Glossary/readme.md

 Words used to describe anime girls based on their personality.

 ==- Bakadere
-As clear by the word "baka", these characters are literally idiots, clumsy, and do things that are questionable, but due to their child-like innocence and optimism, they are kind-hearted to other characters, even though they may not realize that, and are very annoying to a protagonist.
+As clear by the word "baka", these character(s) are literally idiots, clumsy, and do things that are questionable, but due to their child-like innocence and optimism, they are kind-hearted to other characters, even though they may not realize that, and are very annoying to a protagonist.
 Example: [Hanabatake Yoshiko from Aho-Girl](https://anidb.net/character/89068)

 ![Hanabatake Yoshiko](/static/glossary/General/bakadare.png)

 ==- Byoukidere
-'Byouki' mean illness, so this character usually has some kind of physical disease, often fatal.
+'Byouki' mean illness, so these character(s) usually has some kind of physical disease, often fatal.
 They are mostly confined to a wheelchair or a hospital room.
 Generally they are kind, caring and sweet in nature.
 Example: [Miyazono Kaori from Shigatsu wa Kimi no Uso](https://anidb.net/character/65811)

 ![Miyazono Kaori](/static/glossary/General/Byoukidere.png)